data-8/su24/resources.md

 ## Wellness Resources

-Your wellbeing matters, and we hope that Data 8 is _never_ a barrier to taking care of your mental and physical health.
+Your well-being matters, and we hope that Data 8 is _never_ a barrier to taking care of your mental and physical health.
 Below are some campus resources that may be helpful:

 * [University Health Services](https://uhs.berkeley.edu/)
 * [UHS Counseling and Psychological Services (CAPS)](https://uhs.berkeley.edu/caps)